 1. Work in the right temperature conditions

 Working in cold temperatures makes the resin cold, which becomes difficult to work with.
-Working with room temperature will help produce optimal results and reduce the formation of bubbles.
+Working at room temperature will help produce optimal results and reduce the formation of bubbles.

 Therefore, work with a temperature of 24-30 degrees centigrade, which helps the ArtResin epoxy resin have clear and attractive results.